solana-foundation/developer-content/developers/courses/solana-course/content/pda.md

 called a "bump seed."
 The cryptographic function for deriving a PDA results in a key that lies _on_ the Ed25519 curve about 50% of the time.
-In order to ensure that the result _is not_ on the Ed25519 curve and therefore does not have a private key, the `find_program_address` function adds a numeric seed called a bump seed.
+In order to ensure that the result _is not_ on the Ed25519 curve and therefore does not have a secret key, the `find_program_address` function adds a numeric seed called a bump seed.

 The function starts by using the value `255` as the bump seed, then checks to